wp-plugins/quiz-master-next/readme.txt

 * Added results page

 == Upgrade Notice ==

+= 3.0.1 =
+Upgrade for new style manager, new non-question types, text block question type, and various design/bug fixes!

 = 2.9.1 =
 Upgrade for facebook sharing, a new question type, the ability to edit the email's subject, and much more!